 They do not determine credit approval or interest rate.
-That credit-granting decision is up to the lender, though it does, however, help them in making that decision.
+That credit-granting decision is up to the lender, though it does help them make that decision.

 The scores range anywhere from 300 to 850.

-FICO uses theses five credit ranges to rate you:
+FICO uses these five credit ranges to rate you:

 Ultimately the FICO score makes the lending process efficient and fair.
-It applies the same set of standards for all borrowers.
+It applies the same set of standards to all borrowers.

-It includes a major change that you should know about if you are considering breaking a lease.
+When FICO 9 was officially introduced in 2014, it included major changes you should know about if you consider breaking a lease.

-In addition to medical collections and third-party collections, rental payment history can now be incorporated in your credit score calculation.
+In addition to medical collections and third-party collections, rental payment history is incorporated into your credit score calculation.

-Rental payments are not typically reported to the credit bureaus, however, your landlord may be willing to participate in a program to report these.
+Rental payments are not typically reported to the credit bureaus; however, your landlord may participate in a program to report these.

 If you have a limited credit history but are making rental payments on time, it may help to boost your credit rating.

 Furthermore, if you are applying for a new apartment, it can only serve to shed a good light on you as an applicant.